About the Bilinski Educational Foundation

 Russell and Dorothy Bilinski were true intellectuals, as well as being adventuresome, independent and driven.
 They believed in people being self-sufficient, ambitious and above all responsible.
 Russell was a researcher, academician and an entrepreneur.
 Dorothy was an accomplished artist and patron of the arts.
 They died leaving a significant gift in the formation of the Bilinski Educational Foundation.
 They believed that education was a means to obtain independence and this is the legacy they wished to pass on to others.

-Each Russell J. and Dorothy S. Bilinski Fellowship is worth $30,000; a modest stipend of $1,250 will also be provided to each fellow to support dissertation research and completion.
+Each Russell J. and Dorothy S. Bilinski Fellowship is worth $35,000; a modest stipend of $2,000 will also be provided to each fellow for travel on behalf of their dissertation research.
 Students enrolled in any of the College’s Doctor of Philosophy programs in the humanities and social sciences may be nominated.
-Nominations for 2020-2021 fellows is now open.
+Nominations for 2021-2022 fellows is now open.
 Learn more about how to apply.

 Select a year below to view the fellowships awarded and learn about the individual fellows and their research.